minimaxir/textgenrnn/README.md

 ## Notes

 * **RESULTS WILL VARY GREATLY BETWEEN DATASETS**.
-Because the RNN is relatively small (128 cells), it cannot store as much data as other publicized RNNs.
+Because the RNN is relatively small (128 cells), it cannot store as much data as RNNs typically flaunted in blog posts.
 For best results, use a dataset with atleast 2,000-5,000 documents.
 If a dataset is smaller, you'll need to train it for longer by setting `num_epochs` higher when calling a training method.
 Even then, there is currently no good heuristic for determining a "good" model, and I hope to update this module with a more robust training regimen.

 * textgenrnn is less effective when training on/predicting longer sequences (> 200 characters).
 Likewise textgenrnn is less effective when training on/predicting texts with very disparate grammatical styles.
 If a source dataset has *both*, it may lead to unexpected results.